kszcode/FuzzySearchFilesInCurrentFolder/README.md

 ```
 - Recursive mode loads D1, D11, D111, D12, D2 (basically if first loads the .git folder with all it's cryptic files)
 - Flat mode loads D1, D2, D11, D12, D111 (this mode is prefered when we explore a file system)
+    - This can be achieved by putting all non traversed folders into a list and then cycling through all of them with a while until empty or limit reached loop.

+Pull requests are welcome :)

 ### Toggle the hidden files